Blog Post

 Chronic Pain Patient: Let’s Talk Pain

-I was told September is “Pain Awareness Month.”
-Pain is strictly an individual concept, especially for chronic pain patients.
-Medicine uses a blank line 10cm long, 0-10/10 scale, smiley faces to crying faces, and other methods.
-None are really appropriate for all patients, or have been shown to cross reference to another person’s pain.
-There is no consistent way to deal with an individual’s chronic pain.
-Pain can break up a family or a family can endure.
-Friends can remain friends or can be completely lost.
-Successful lives can be completely lost or never started.
-Simple activities can become impossible to accomplish.
-People in pain can be thought to be lying to get out of life.
-Pain can lead to depression.
+Pain, especially chronic pain, can break up a family or a family can find a way to endure it.
+Friends can remain friends or friendships can be completely lost from lack of understanding.
+Successful lives can be completely cut short do to difficulty with functionality, or possibly never started.
+Simple activities can become impossible to accomplish, such as making dinner.
+People in pain are sometimes thought to be lying or exaggerating to get out of life.
+Pain can also lead to depression.
 At its worst pain can lead to a rapid dwindling life or to suicide.

 chronic pain patients with back, neck, and joint paint

-We break pain in to acute or chronic.
+We break pain in to acute or chronic pains.
 Acute pain has a cause: sprained ankle, appendicitis, tooth abscess, or broken bone.
-The injury gets better or a doctor can do something.
+The injury gets better or a doctor can do something to help improve it.
 There is an end in sight.
 To a chronic pain patient, an acute pain can be devastating.
 Chronic pain is said to last more than three months (Tell that to a patient in severe pain for a week).
 Chronic pain is called pathological pain.
-At this time there is no direct cure for some pains: diabetic neuropathy, Lyme Disease, multiple sclerosis, Complex Regional Pain Syndrome (CRPS), Post Surgery Pain, and the list goes on. *I do not mean to diminish any of my patient’s pain from head to toe by not listing their diagnosis or diagnoses.
+At this time there is no direct cure for some pains: diabetic neuropathy, Lyme Disease, multiple sclerosis, Complex Regional Pain Syndrome (CRPS), Post Surgery Pain, and the list goes on.*

 by: Dr. Michael A. Castillo